MagicBowen/msgcc/README.md

 - Get msgcc

-msgcc depend on the ccinfra， as ccinfra is setted as the git submodule of msgcc, so you can update them together.
+msgcc depends on the ccinfra， as ccinfra is setted as the git submodule of msgcc, so you can update them together.

 ~~~ bash
 git clone git@github.com:MagicBowen/msgcc.git